uincore/lane-finder/README.md

 ##### Camera Calibration

 Optical distortion is a camera lens error that deforms and bends physically straight lines and makes them appear curvy on image.
 Camera I used also produces distorted images.
 Camera calibration produces distortion coefficients, that can be applied to any camera image for distortion minimisation.
-My camera calibration is built on top of [OpenCV](https://docs.opencv.org/3.3.1/dc/dbb/tutorial_py_calibration.html) library and consits of:
+My camera calibration is built on top of [OpenCV](https://docs.opencv.org/3.3.1/dc/dbb/tutorial_py_calibration.html) library and consists of:

 - collecting calibration data.
 For given (nx, ny) pattern I retrieve actual coordinates from each real calibration chessboard image using `cv2.findChessboardCorners` function
 ``` python